Nitish1390/MERN_AUTOSCALING/README.md

 # MERN Deployment Project

 This project demonstrates the deployment of a MERN stack (MongoDB, Express, React, Node.js) application using AWS services, Jenkins for CI/CD, Docker for containerization, and Kubernetes (EKS) for orchestration.

 # MERN Deployment Project

 This project demonstrates the deployment of a MERN stack application using AWS services, Jenkins for CI/CD, Docker for containerization, and Kubernetes (EKS) for orchestration.

+#deployment_guide.md attached

 ## Project Structure